 Siding your home is all well and good, but you still need to trim out those sections around your windows, as well as frame the edges, and separate the areas where different styles are being used.
 Wood is usually used to trim out homes in this way, completing the exterior look and style either with color matched pieces or by using contrasting colors.

 Plycem trims come in a range of different sizes, in both wood-look and smooth styles so you can easily complete the look of your home.
-Choose from any of 22 different paint colors and stains, or paint them on site to get the perfect finishing touch for your wood-look siding.
+Fiber cement trims come prefinished for easy installation or paint them on site to get the perfect finishing touch for your wood-look siding.

 Make the Switch